Opened 8 years ago

 - User registers as wp-signup.php, which puts an entry into

-. - When the user clicks the link in the activation email, the
+wp_signupswithactive=0. - When the user clicks the link in the activation email, the

-entry is created, and the entry inwp_signups
+wp_usersentry is created, and the entry inwp_signupsis markedactive=1.

-is left untouched.
+Later, if that user's account is deleted - ie the record is removed from the wp_users table - the record in wp_signups is left untouched.
 This causes problems if the user creates an account, deletes it, and then tries to register again using the same login or email address. https://core.trac.wordpress.org/browser/tags/4.9.2/src/wp-includes/ms-functions.php?marks=503-524#L499

 The problem goes away after two days, after which registering with info that matches an existing signup causes the old signup to be deleted in favor of the new one.

-That said, it feels like some confusion could be avoided - and the database kept somewhat more internally consistent - by setting active=0
+That said, it feels like some confusion could be avoided - and the database kept somewhat more internally consistent - by setting active=0 when an account is deleted.
+Does this seem reasonable to others?

 Change History (6)